LBCC-GE

 G.P.A.
 Requirements

 For Graduation: A minimum major, LBCC, and cumulative G.P.A. of 2.0 (“C” average) based on all grades from all colleges from which courses are applied to LBCC degree.
-Some fields may have additional G.P.A. requirements; check the appropriate curriculum guide.
+Some fields may have additional G.P.A. requirements; check the appropriate program of study.

 Continuous Enrollment